 Why keep it a secret? |

 This is one of the most marketable product stories the company could use as a tool to communicate what makes the product stand out.
 By sharing personal stories of how a product was made, make their products more memorable, and creates an emotional connection between customers and products.
-Why is there no in-depth backstory about the making of the fleet graphic campaign anywhere on the U-Haul website?
+Why is there no in-depth backstory about the making of the fleet graphic campaign anywhere?
+The new educational Supergraphic program was on the rise, it became popular among the public, scientists, educators, and the media wanted more.
+The manager of the art department was not as receptive to the publicity as his colleagues; his insecurity led him to view King as a potential threat.

 Unfortunately, like many companies, U-Haul has a insecure manager that lacks skills and self-confidence that rules by fear of being outshined by team members, creating a toxic work environment, and high turnover in the organization.